How to help native animals in hot weather

 If you see a bat on the ground, call Fauna Rescue or Adelaide Bat Care and they will send someone out who has been vaccinated and trained to safely handle bats.

-For more information visit living with wildlife, or check out our blog on rescuing injured or stranded wildlife.
+For more information visit living with wildlife, or check out or learn more about rescuing injured or stranded wildlife.

-This story was originally posted in December 2015.
+This story was originally posted in December 2015 and has been updated with new information.

 This content was produced in partnership with Good Living